 For issues related to illness, this section applies to medical leaves of absence that meet the definition of a "serious health condition" as defined in Section 12945.2 of the Government Code or Section 29 CFR 825.113 of the Family and Medical Leave Act.
+San Joaquin County will comply with the California Family Rights Act, maintaining all rights and provisions that are permitted by State and law.

-3.9.2.
-Federal Family and Medical Leave Act
+3.9.2 Federal Family and Medical Leave Act

-San Joaquin County will comply with the federal Family and Medical Leave Act.
+San Joaquin County will comply with the federal Family and Medical Leave Act, maintaining all rights and provisions that are permitted by federal law.

-3.9.3.
-School Activities
+3.9.3 Child-Related Activities

-The County of San Joaquin shall comply with any federal or state law requiring an employer to grant time off to participate in a child's school activities.
-Current state law provides that parents may take up to 40 hours per year, but not more than eight (8) hours per month, to participate in their children's school activities.
-Current state law provides that at the request of the employer the employee shall provide documentation as proof of the employees' participation in their children's school activities on a specific date and at a particular time.
-For purposes of this section "documentation" means whatever written verification of parental participation that school or licensed child day care facility deems appropriate and reasonable.
+The County of San Joaquin shall comply with Labor Code section 230.8, or any federal or state law requiring an employer to grant time off to participate in a child-related activity.
+Current state law provides that parents, guardians, stepparents, foster parents, grandparents, or person who stands in loco parentis to a child may take up to 40 hours per year, but not more than eight (8) hours per month, to participate in their children's school or licensed child care provider activities.
 Employees working a shift greater than eight (8) hours per day may take one full shift per month, subject to the 40 hour maximum.
-An employee may take unpaid leave or may use accrued vacation, compensatory, floating holiday.
+An employee may take unpaid leave or may use accrued vacation, compensatory, floating holiday, flexible holiday, or regular holiday time.